Form 8.3 - The Vanguard Group, Inc.: International Distributions Services plc

 (a) Purchases and sales

-Purchase/sale Class of relevant security Number of securities Price per unit 1p ordinary Purchase 75,865 2.72 GBP
+Purchase/sale Class of relevant security Number of securities Price per unit 1p ordinary Sale 11,965 2.75 GBP

 (b) Cash-settled derivative transactions